Human mobility networks reveal increased segregation in large cities: Abstract

 \section{Abstract}

-\linespread{1.0}\selectfont A long-standing expectation is that large, dense, and cosmopolitan areas will support diverse interactions and socioeconomic mixing\cite{jacobs1961, milgram1970,derex2013experimental,gomez2016explaining, wirth1938urbanism, stier2021evidence}.
-It has been difficult to assess this hypothesis because past approaches to measuring socioeconomic mixing have relied on static residential housing data rather than real-life interactions among people meeting at work, in places of leisure, and in home neighborhoods\cite{jargowsky1996take,massey1993spatial}.
-Here we develop a new measure of \metric (IS) that captures the economic diversity of the set of people that a given person meets in their everyday life.
-Leveraging cell phone mobility data to represent \crosscount interactions among \usercount people in the United States, we measure interaction segregation across \msacount Metropolitan Statistical Areas (MSAs) and \countycount counties.
-When averaged across all MSAs, interaction segregation is 38\% lower than a conventional static estimate, which means that people meet diverse others mostly when outside their home neighborhoods.
-But, we also find that interaction segregation is 67\% higher in the 10 largest Metropolitan Statistical Areas (MSAs) than in small MSAs with fewer than 100,000 residents.
-We find evidence that because large cities can offer a greater choice of differentiated spaces targeted to specific socioeconomic groups, they end up promoting---rather than reducing---everyday economic segregation.
-We also discover that this segregation-increasing effect is countered when hubs of interaction (e.g. shopping malls) are positioned to bridge diverse neighborhoods and thus attract people of all socioeconomic statuses.
-Overall, our findings challenge a long-standing conjecture in human geography and urban design, and highlight how built environment can both prevent and facilitate diverse human interactions.
+\linespread{1.0}\selectfont A long-standing expectation is that large, dense, and cosmopolitan areas support socioeconomic mixing and exposure between diverse individuals\cite{jacobs1961, wirth1938urbanism, milgram1970,derex2013experimental,gomez2016explaining, stier2021evidence}.
+It has been difficult to assess this hypothesis because past approaches to measuring socioeconomic mixing have relied on static residential housing data rather than real-life exposures between people at work, in places of leisure, and in home neighborhoods\cite{jargowsky1996take,massey1993spatial}.
+Here we develop a new measure of \metric (ES) that captures the socioeconomic diversity of everyday encounters.
+Leveraging cell phone mobility data to represent \crosscount exposures among \usercount people in the United States, we measure exposure segregation across \msacount Metropolitan Statistical Areas (MSAs) and \countycount counties.
+We discover that exposure segregation is 67\% higher in the 10 largest Metropolitan Statistical Areas (MSAs) than in small MSAs with fewer than 100,000 residents.
+This means that, contrary to expectation, residents of large cosmopolitan areas have significantly less exposure to diverse individuals.
+Second, we find evidence that large cities offer a greater choice of differentiated spaces targeted to specific socioeconomic groups, a dynamic that accounts for this increase in everyday socioeconomic segregation.
+Third, we discover that this segregation-increasing effect is countered when a city's hubs (e.g. shopping malls) are positioned to bridge diverse neighborhoods and thus attract people of all socioeconomic statuses.
+Overall, our findings challenge a long-standing conjecture in human geography and urban design, and highlight how built environment can both prevent and facilitate exposure between diverse individuals.